-Yes, an institution may submit multiple applications for distinctly different projects, so long as the institution is prepared to carry them out, should more than one be funded.
+Yes, you may submit multiple applications for distinctly different projects, as long as you are prepared to carry them out, should more than one be funded.
 However, an individual may only be named as project director on one application.
 Overlapping project costs between two or more applications for federal funding and/or approved federal award budgets are not permitted.
-Each application is evaluated on its own merits.
+Each application will be evaluated on its own merits.
 NEH might fund both applications, one, or neither.
 We strongly encourage you to discuss any plan for multiple submissions with a program officer.